Everyone can be an inventor!

 |Friday||11 am – 1 pm; 2 pm – 4 pm|

 |Saturday||11 am – 1 pm; 2 pm – 4 pm|

 Activity choices for November 25 – December 22:

-Towering Teeter Table – The Towering Teeter Table challenges visitors to use blocks to build structures under challenging – and unstable – circumstances.
+Towering Teeter Table – Because they’re always trying to solve new problems, inventors are constantly learning new skills and rules.
+The Towering Teeter Table challenges visitors to use blocks to build structures under challenging – and unstable – circumstances.
 To build towers, buildings, and other structures, visitors have to be creative in how they use the building space and balance their structure.

 Activities change on a regular basis, ensuring that regular visitors have something new to explore.